Skip to main content

 Nutanix AHV

-This document will provide you with instructions on how to prepare and register your own template image in AHV for use with Frame.
+This document will provide you with instructions on how to prepare and register your own Windows OS template image in AHV for use with Frame.
 Before moving forward with the preparation procedure, please ensure you have read through the general requirements on the BYO image and considerations on the Windows BYO image pages.
 We will outline additional details specific to Nutanix AHV below.

 note